TournamentStats/riotapi-fetch-typed/README.md

 # riotapi-fetch-typed

-Fetch the Riot Games API type-safe at all times thanks to OpenAPI specifications.
+Fetch the Riot Games API with type safety, thanks to the OpenAPI specification.

 ## Features